Woman flying home from U.K. says an expiring visa should be essential travel

 An Ottawa woman who's coming home as her U.K. visa expires says she's concerned about the cost of the mandatory hotel quarantine and wants clarity around support for what she considers essential travel.

-"I just came over to see a different part of the world, travel, get some more life experience under my belt," said Besseau.
+"I just came over to see a different part of the world, travel, get some more life experience under my belt," Emma said.

 She later purchased a December flight home to Ottawa, but cancelled it as countries were urging people not to travel.

-"Then the announcement from Trudeau hits my family with the most stress any of us have endured throughout the entire pandemic," said Besseau.
+"Then the announcement from Trudeau hits my family with the most stress any of us have endured throughout the entire pandemic," Emma said.

 To discourage non-essential travel, Prime Minister Justin Trudeau announced late last month that air passengers returning from non-essential trips abroad will have to quarantine in a government-approved hotel until they get back a negative COVID-19 test, at their own expense, starting Feb.
 22.